DescribeCTX/DescribeCTX/Code/ReadMe.md

 ## Output
 Reference Sentence + Synthesized Description.
 ***Example***:
-`Reference Sentence: qr code reader is designed with the permission of the camera to scan qr code.`
+`Reference Sentence: create event today.`
-`Synthesized Description: open camera of your camera you can use scan qr code or barcode`
+`Synthesized Description: add calendar event.`
 ## Training and Prediction
 Use the following command to train the model, and display synthesized description for the test apps:
 `  python3 model.py`